Position Number: 008213

 Minimum Experience / Education:

-Bachelor of Science in education, computer science, organizational science or other related field; past experience working with school transportation planning at the LEA level; technical knowledge of Edulog software, ArcGIS, Microsoft servers, and Microsoft Office products (with above average skills in the use of Excel, Access and SQL to create and manage a working database).
+Bachelor of Science in education, computer science, organizational science or other related field, or 8-10 years of equivalent past experience working with school transportation planning at the LEA level; technical knowledge of Edulog software, ArcGIS, Microsoft servers, and Microsoft Office products (with above average skills in the use of Excel, Access and SQL to create and manage a working database).